awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 | spark\.executor\.cores | The number of cores to use on each executor\.  | Setting is configured based on the core and task instance types in the cluster\.  |
 | spark\.dynamicAllocation\.enabled | Whether to use dynamic resource allocation, which scales the number of executors registered with an application up and down based on the workload\. |  true \(emr\-4\.4\.0 or greater\)  Spark Shuffle Service is automatically configured by Amazon EMR\.   |

-## Configuring Spark Garbage Collection on Amazon EMR 6\.1\.0<a name="spark-gc-config"></a>
+## Configuring Spark garbage collection on Amazon EMR 6\.1\.0<a name="spark-gc-config"></a>

 Setting custom garbage collection configurations with `spark.driver.extraJavaOptions` and `spark.executor.extraJavaOptions` results in driver or executor launch failure with Amazon EMR 6\.1 because of a conflicting garbage collection configuration with Amazon EMR 6\.1\.0\.
 ForAmazon EMR 6\.1\.0, the default garbage collection configuration is set through `spark.driver.defaultJavaOptions` and `spark.executor.defaultJavaOptions`\.
 This configuration applies only to Amazon EMR 6\.1\.0\.
 JVM options not related to garbage collection, such as those for configuring logging \(`-verbose:class`\), can still be set through `extraJavaOptions`\.
-For more information, see [Spark Application Properties\.](https://spark.apache.org/docs/latest/configuration.html#application-properties)
+For more information, see [Spark application properties\.](https://spark.apache.org/docs/latest/configuration.html#application-properties)

 ## Using maximizeResourceAllocation<a name="emr-spark-maximizeresourceallocation"></a>

-You can configure your executors to utilize the maximum resources possible on each node in a cluster by using the `spark` configuration classification to set `maximizeResourceAllocation` option to true\.
-This EMR\-specific option calculates the maximum compute and memory resources available for an executor on an instance in the core instance group\.
-It then sets the corresponding `spark-defaults` settings based on this information\.
+To configure your executors to use the maximum resources possible on each node in a cluster, set `maximizeResourceAllocation` to `true` in your `spark` configuration classification\.
+The `maximizeResourceAllocation` is specific to Amazon EMR\.
+When you enable `maximizeResourceAllocation`, EMR calculates the maximum compute and memory resources available for an executor on an instance in the core instance group\.
+It then sets the corresponding `spark-defaults` settings based on the calculated maximum values\.

+**Note**
+You should not use the `maximizeResourceAllocation` option on clusters with other distributed applications like HBase\.
+Amazon EMR uses custom YARN configurations for distributed applications, which can conflict with `maximizeResourceAllocation` and cause Spark applications to fail\.

+The following is an example spark configuration classification with `maximizeResourceAllocation` set to `true`\.

 ```
 [